 United States: +1 631 570 56 13

-Immunovia collaborates and engages with healthcare providers, leading experts and patient advocacy groups globally to make this test available to all high-risk pancreatic cancer groups.
+Immunovia collaborates and engages with healthcare providers, leading experts and patient advocacy groups to make its test available to individuals at increased risk for pancreatic cancer.

 USA is the world’s largest market for detection of pancreatic cancer.
 The company estimates that in the USA, 1.8 million individuals are at high-risk for pancreatic cancer and could benefit from annual surveillance testing.

 Immunovia’s shares (IMMNOV) are listed on Nasdaq Stockholm.
 For more information, please visit www.immunovia.com